Tanja Sanders

 The 18 Storytelling Frameworks

 The Hero's Journey is a narrative structure identified by Joseph Campbell across thousands of myths and stories.
 It follows a protagonist through three phases: Separation (leaving the familiar world), Initiation (facing trials and confrontation), and Return (coming back transformed with new wisdom).
 George Lucas used it to build Star Wars.
-In The Expansion Space, we teach executives and founders how to use this arc as the backbone of their origin story, so audiences feel the full weight of their transformation.
+In this programme, we teach executives and founders how to use this arc as the backbone of their origin story, so audiences feel the full weight of their transformation.

 Freytag's Pyramid is a five-act story structure rooted in Aristotle's principles: exposition, rising action, climax, falling action, and resolution.
 The critical element is peripeteia, the reversal of fortune where everything flips.
 In our coaching sessions, we use Freytag's structure to help founders and executives identify the turning point in their story and position it for maximum impact in pitches and keynotes.

 William Labov studied how people tell stories in everyday conversation and found six essential parts: Abstract, Orientation, Complication, Evaluation, Resolution, and Coda.
 The part most people miss is the Evaluation, the "so what" that gives a story meaning.
-Inside The Expansion Space, we run every personal narrative through Labov's six checkpoints to make sure nothing is missing before a client takes it to a stage, a podcast, or a boardroom.
+Inside this programme, we run every personal narrative through Labov's six checkpoints to make sure nothing is missing before a client takes it to a stage, a podcast, or a boardroom.

 CART stands for Context, Adversity, Resolution, Takeaway.
 It's a structure for telling clear, powerful stories in under two minutes.
 Context sets the scene.
 Adversity introduces the conflict.
 Resolution shows what you did.
 Takeaway delivers the lesson.
-This is the first framework we teach in The Expansion Space because it solves the most common problem: executives and founders who have incredible stories but no structure to tell them in.
+This is the first framework we teach in this programme because it solves the most common problem: executives and founders who have incredible stories but no structure to tell them in.

 PAST stands for Place, Actions, Speech, Thoughts.
 While CART structures the story, PAST brings a single scene to life by zooming in with sensory detail, physical actions, direct dialogue, and raw internal monologue.
 We use PAST extensively in our coaching sessions to transform flat business anecdotes into vivid moments that audiences can see, feel, and remember.

 PREP stands for Point, Reason, Example, Point.
 It's designed for impromptu speaking, the moments when someone puts you on the spot and you need to sound articulate without preparation.
 State your point, give your reason, share a specific example, restate your point.
-In The Expansion Space, we practise PREP until it becomes instinct, so our clients never freeze in a board meeting or investor dinner again.
+In this programme, we practise PREP until it becomes instinct, so our clients never freeze in a board meeting or investor dinner again.

 This three-part structure is the simplest way to explain a situation and drive action: What happened, So What does it mean, Now What do we do about it.
 It works for crisis communications, team updates, and investor emails.
 We integrate this framework into our coaching sessions because leaders face this communication challenge more than any other, and most of them wing it instead of structuring it.

 SCQA stands for Situation, Complication, Question, Answer.
 Barbara Minto developed it at McKinsey in the 1970s after watching brilliant consultants lose the room by burying their recommendation at the end.
 SCQA flips the order: lead with the answer, then support it.
 Paired with Minto's Pyramid Principle, it's the gold standard for board presentations.
-In The Expansion Space, we rebuild pitch decks and strategy presentations using SCQA so our clients command the room from the first slide.
+In this programme, we rebuild pitch decks and strategy presentations using SCQA so our clients command the room from the first slide.

 Donald Miller's StoryBrand framework has seven parts and one core insight: your customer is the hero, not your brand.
 The brand should be the guide.
 A Character has a Problem.
 A Guide enters with empathy and a Plan.
 The Guide Calls them to Action, leading to Success or Failure.
 We teach StoryBrand positioning in our coaching sessions because it's the most common mistake we see: founders and executives who accidentally make themselves the hero instead of the audience.

 Star-Story-Solution is a copywriting formula that works for case studies and sales pages.
 The Star is a real person who got the result.
 The Story is the struggle they went through before.
 The Solution is how your product or approach changed their reality.
-We use this framework in The Expansion Space to help clients build compelling customer stories and investor case studies that lead with a human, not a product.
+We use this framework in this programme to help clients build compelling customer stories and investor case studies that lead with a human, not a product.

 The simplest structure for business anecdotes.
 Give us a Character (a specific person), their Goal (what they wanted to achieve), and the Challenge (what stood in the way).
 It turns dry data points into human stories in seconds.
 We teach this inside our coaching programme as the go-to tool for the middle of a presentation, the moment when a client needs to humanise a statistic without losing momentum.

 Jenny Hoyos developed VIRAL for short-form video content.
 Visual Shock stops the scroll.
 Immediately Start skips the intro.
 Rising Action states the problem.
 Anticipation teases the answer.
 Lasting Payoff delivers it.
-For our clients building visibility on LinkedIn or creating video content, we teach VIRAL in combination with CART inside The Expansion Space, because the hook and the structure need to work together.
+For our clients building visibility on LinkedIn or creating video content, we teach VIRAL in combination with CART inside this programme, because the hook and the structure need to work together.

 The ABT Method comes from Trey Parker and Matt Stone, the creators of South Park.
 Their rule: connect story beats with "And," "But," and "Therefore" instead of "and then."
 "And" sets the context.
 "But" introduces conflict.
 "Therefore" drives the consequence.
 We use ABT in our coaching sessions as a rapid rewrite tool.
 When a client's LinkedIn post or pitch feels flat, ABT almost always reveals where the tension is missing.

 A minimalist story blueprint in five beats: Situation, Desire, Conflict, Change, Result.
 Five lines.
 That's a LinkedIn post, a sixty-second video, or the opening of a keynote.
-We teach the 5-Line Method in The Expansion Space as a constraint exercise.
+We teach the 5-Line Method in this programme as a constraint exercise.
 It forces founders and executives to find the emotional core of their story and cut everything that doesn't serve it.

 The Dopamine Ladder is an attention framework that cycles through four psychological triggers: Stimulation (a sensory hook), Captivation (a curiosity gap), Anticipation (delayed resolution), and Validation (the payoff).
 It explains why some openings grab attention and others don't.
 In our coaching sessions, we use the Dopamine Ladder to audit the first thirty seconds of a client's keynote, pitch, or video to make sure every trigger fires in the right sequence.

 Pixar builds emotional arcs on a single insight: every great character wants something external but needs something internal.
 Lightning McQueen wants speed but needs connection.
 Woody wants to be first but needs to learn that love isn't a ranking.
-We apply this framework in The Expansion Space to unlock the deepest layer of a client's personal narrative, the gap between what they chased and what they actually needed to learn.
+We apply this framework in this programme to unlock the deepest layer of a client's personal narrative, the gap between what they chased and what they actually needed to learn.
 That gap is where the story that moves people lives.

 It depends on the situation.
 CART for a two-minute story.
 PREP for an impromptu answer.
 SCQA for a board presentation.
 VIRAL for a LinkedIn video.
 The 5-Line Method for a quick post.
 The Hero's Journey for a keynote.
-Inside The Expansion Space, we don't just teach the frameworks in isolation.
+Inside this programme, we don't just teach the frameworks in isolation.
 We train you to match the right tool to the right moment, so you always know which one to reach for when the stakes go up.

 Practical Questions